 – Antoine de Saint-Exupéry, The Little Prince

-Creativity and innovation are key competencies to target during the implementation of the Common Core State Standards (CCSS).
-While these competencies are critical to college and career readiness, they are not explicitly addressed in the Common Core document which is focused on expected outcomes.
+Creativity and innovation are key competencies to target during the implementation of the 21st century learning standards.
+While these competencies are critical to college and career readiness, they may not explicitly addressed in standards document which are focused on expected outcomes.
 Educators need, however, to use these standards to design curriculum and assessments and establish engaging classroom environments that promote creative thinking and innovative ideas.
-Now is the time, as districts align their curriculum with the Common Core, to get students engaged in authentic, real world, rigorous learning experiences that focus on the meaningful application of core academic knowledge.
+Now is the time, to get students engaged in authentic, real world, rigorous learning experiences that focus on the meaningful application of core academic knowledge.

 Creativity is defined as the production of something not only original, but useful and appropriate for the task at hand.
 In order to be creative, one needs to be able to generate a number of different ideas, and then combine those ideas into the best product or solution.
 Creativity can be taught and re-learned if it has been suppressed; everyone has the capacity to be creative.

 Creativity is a process that is relevant across all disciplines.
 It is a misconception to think that creativity only exists in the arts.
 True creativity involves the integration of background knowledge, critical thinking, a vision for new possibilities, and an evaluation of the effectiveness and appropriateness of ideas.
 Also at the heart of creativity is collaboration.
 The best thinking comes from the collective efforts of people with mutual motivations and interests, and differing strengths, experience, backgrounds, perspectives, and ways of approaching problems.
 There is energy that is palpable when true collaboration exists; original and useful ideas evolve.